Kalmbik61/TSProd/README.md

 # Created small App for client

-Created **React** app with TypeScript and subscribe letter/support form using TS configurate.
+Created **React** app with TypeScript and subscribe letter/support form using TS configuration.

 In this project, I used: